 If we're not writing about driveways, we'll want to skip using "driveway crack repair" in our post.

-4. Perform on-page optimization
+4. Optimize on-page elements

 Page title